 A student majority Green Fee Committee (GFC) has been established to solicit, review and award funds for environmental service related projects on campus.
-The green fee is collected with tuition beginning in Fall 2011 through Summer 2016.
-The green fee is $5.00 per semester and $2.50 for the summer session.
+The green fee will be collected with tuition beginning in Fall 2011 through Summer, 2016.
+The green fee is $5.00 per long semester and $2.50 for the summer session.

 Please use this site to learn more about the history of the green fee [pdf], timeline and upcoming deadlines, the GFC structure and by-laws [pdf], how you can participate as a GFC member, and how you can submit a proposal for green fee funding.

 [Note: PDFs require Adobe® Reader® or compatible software]

 The Green Fee Committee proudly announces the grant recipients for 2013-2014!

 |Improving Stormwater Quality with Bioretention Gardens||Grant will support the installation of bioretention gardens along 23rd and Trinity.
 Bioretention gardens purify water from rainfall events that are contaminated by runoff pollution from impervious cover such as streets and parking lots.
 The garden will provide aesthetic as well as ecological benefits to Waller Creek and the university.||$56,348.00|

 |Engagement Dashboard - Battle Hall Pilot||An online web-based sustainability “dashboard” will facilitate student and visitor engagement paired with a physical kiosk piloted in Battle Hall.
 The kiosk and dashboard will develop the history, culture, efficiency, and ecology of UT’s buildings.
 This project aims to educate and engage more students on sustainability issues surrounding The University of Texas and its specific buildings.||$45,627.00|